-Children were shown how to remove the Mermaid Tails and Fins in the event of distress and also be shown how to signal for help.
+Children were shown how to remove the Mermaid Tail and Fin products in the event of distress and also how to signal for help.

 Following the assessment of the children in the pool, we conducted a short survey with each participant (Appendix 3).
-Participants were asked if they enjoyed using the product, if they found it easier or harder to swim, if they would like to use it again and which of the four Mermaid Tails and Fins challenged their swimming ability the most.
-Parents were also asked a number of questions primarily to verify their willingness to allow their children to use the product outside of a controlled environment, and if they would put in place methods to ensure safety (Appendix 4).
+Participants were asked if they enjoyed using the product, if they found it easier or harder to swim, if they would like to use it again and which of the four Mermaid Tail and Fin products challenged their swimming ability the most.
+Parents were also asked several questions primarily to verify their willingness to allow their children to use the product outside of a controlled environment, and if they would put in place methods to ensure safety (Appendix 4).
 Once all children had been assessed, swim instructors completed a short survey to determine their professional opinion of the Mermaid Tails and Fins with specific reference to them as a potential drowning risk.
 These questions can be seen in Appendix 5.